 Section 3.
 This Resolution shall be in full force and effect upon its adoption by the Commission.

-Approved and adopted at a regular meeting of t February 2019. he City Commission held on the 20th day of Dan Holiday, Mayor Attested to this 20 th day of February 2019: Approved as to legal sufficiency: Kattie Riggs, City Recorder City Attorney
+Approved and adopted at a regular meeting of the City Commission held on the 20th day of February 2019.

+Attested to this 20th day of February 2019: